Equinox Flower: Critical reception

 Equinox Flower garnered 88% approval on Rotten Tomatoes, with an average rating of 7.4/10.
 Dave Kehr praised the film as "gentle, spare, and ultimately elusive, in a quietly satisfying way."
 Equinox Flower received four votes in the 2012 Sight & Sound critics' poll of the world's greatest films.
 Roger Ebert wrote, " In Equinox Flower, a Japanese film by the old master Yasujiro Ozu, there is this sequence of shots: A room with a red teapot in the foreground.
 Another view of the room.
 The mother folding clothes.
 A shot down a corridor with a mother crossing it at an angle, and then a daughter crossing at the back.
 A reverse shot in the hallway as the arriving father is greeted by the mother and daughter.
 A shot as the father leaves the frame, then the mother, then the daughter.
 A shot as the mother and father enter the room, as in the background the daughter picks up the red pot and leaves the frame.
 This sequence of timed movement and cutting is as perfect as any music ever written, any dance, any poem."
+Leonard Maltin gave it three of four stars: "Another gentle and quietly observant study of parents and children from Ozu, this time imbued with a sense of melancholy over traditional ways being supplanted by impersonal modern society."

 Home media

+In 2007, The Criterion Collection released the film as part of the DVD box set Eclipse Series 3: Late Ozu.

 In 2011, the BFI released a Region 2 Dual Format Edition (Blu-ray + DVD).
 Included with this release is a standard definition presentation of There Was a Father.